Coaching teachers to use AI tools for ongoing growth

 Expand with teacher mentors

 Once early results look promising, widen the circle.
-Invite pilot teachers to mentor peers—their firsthand stories ease skepticism more than any presentation ever could.
+Invite pilot teachers to mentor peers.
+Their firsthand stories ease skepticism more than any presentation ever could.
+These early adopters often become your program's peer champions.
 Provide short workshops so new users can upload a video, read the feedback, and set a goal in under 30 minutes.

 Connect to existing professional development